shipsgold/multi-token-standard-impl/NEP.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions
 The unresolved questions, are really what type of metadata , is required for this spec?

 Can we represent events in this spec, which would improve the ecosystem quite a bit?
 If we represent events what should those events be?

 Should we have a spec for TokenType?

 Should we have a spec for offchain metadata?

 Does the current storage management scheme work for people?

-How freeform should this token be.
+How freeform should this token be?
 Right now there is a notion of supply, which is not 100% guaranteed every token has or wants to track supply semantics.
 Not having supply makes everything more difficult and requires consumers of the contract to track minting and burning events.